Medford, Ashland, Drainage & French Drain Solutions

 Copyright 2004 - 2016 by Mario D. Vaden

 If you need an estimate for installation of a yard drainage system or French drain, please review my estimates page first.
 This drainage page was written to show a hint the variables I contend with when asked about drain lines, water gardens, dry wells or French drains.
 M. D. Vaden experience stems from golf courses, university campuses and many residential landscapes since 1980.
 The information on this page is useful for Medford and Portland areas, but can be applicable elswhere around Oregon and beyond.

 Before estimates, please scroll down this landscape drainage page and find the photo of the root growing through a drainage pipe.
-It was installed by another licensed landscaper.
-The root in the drainage pipe was just one of a few things going wrong and about 1 year after their work we replaced their entire landscape lawn and drainage installation after it started to fall apart and fail to improve matters.
+It was installed by another "experienced" licensed landscaper.
+The root in the drainage pipe was just one of several things going wrong, and about 1 year after their work we replaced their entire landscape lawn and drainage installation after it started to fall apart and fail to improve matters.

 This drainage stuff can take a lot of experience to decipher.
-I do not represent myself as an interior water problem expert.
+I do not represent myself as an interior water problem expert or a foundation expert.

-My emphasis deals with potential solutions for exterior or landscape drainage or water issues.
+My emphasis deals with potential solutions for exterior landscape drainage for water or rain.
 My 35 years (+) with trees, landscape and soil tends to set me apart from apparent "drainage masters" who may shine in the structural category.

 Not to say that someone else may not be good.
 But from the walls outward to the fence, its fair to say that few people decipher the situation and solutions the way I do.
 And a lot of the problems I help to remedy, like the root situation shown below, stemmed from services offering "free estimates" exclusively.

-With every 10' x 10' piece of ground getting almost 2000 gallons of rain each year, Portland drainage and rain is important to all of us.
+With every 10' x 10' piece of ground getting up to 2000 gallons of rain each year, drainage and rain is important to all of us.
 From Ashland and Medford, all the way up to Portland.
 But in autumn and winter, the Rogue Valley's rainfall is very similar to northern Oregon.

 Images & Thumbnails - Click to Enlarge